 - Allow the cake to cool in the pan on a wire rack for about 10-15 minutes and then carefully flip out the cake onto your cake base or cake stand.

 (You can hold the cake base on top of the pan and flip it all as one.
 Lift off the pan and allow to cool a bit more.)

 We have used this vanilla glaze many times over the years and the recipe couldn't be easier.
 Simply combine powdered sugar with a small amount of milk and extract and stir until smooth.

 You can adjust the amount of powdered sugar or liquid to reach the desired consistency.
 (We used about 2.5 cups powdered sugar to about 2 tablespoons milk plus vanilla extract).
 Ours was a little on the thicker size for a nice, white glaze but it's up to you!

 **Note that considering the ingredients, this is a very sweet glaze-- you will find it too sweet if taste testing by the spoonful, but when drizzled over a pound cake, it is perfect!

 Once the cake has cooled, you can apply the vanilla glaze.
 (We made ours a little more thick than usual so that it would be a bright white- but you can also use less confectioners sugar for a slightly transparent look.
 Adjust to your liking!

-Your slices of fresh strawberry pound cake can be served with sliced strawberries, macerated strawberries, vanilla ice cream, whipped cream, or with no topping at all!
+Your slices of fresh strawberry pound cake can be served with sliced strawberries, macerated strawberries, vanilla ice cream, fresh whipped cream, or with no topping at all!

 We have More Strawberry Cake Recipes to Share!